isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-ants-naturally-outside/index.md

 ###  3. Chalk

 Chalk is a product that can be easily available on any stationery shop as it is used in schools to write on blackboards.
-[Chalk can be used to stop their ants](https://www.rentokil. co. id/en/my-pest-control-quick-tips/does-chalk-actually-work-to-get-rid-of-ants/) from entering into house by drawing a line on any possible entrance of ants i. e. doors and windows.
+[Chalk can be used to stop their ants](https://www.rentokil.co.id/en/my-pest-control-quick-tips/does-chalk-actually-work-to-get-rid-of-ants/)from entering into house by drawing a line on any possible entrance of ants i. e. doors and windows.

 Many of the users confirmed that the ants never cross the lines once they are drawn.